isomerpages/moe-admiraltysec/_about-us/Vision, Mission, Values.md

 **High Expectations** -> Admirals set high expectations to fulfil responsibility to self & others.

 **Teamwork** -> Admirals appreciate diversity and multiple perspectives to promote unity and social cohesions.

+**Self-Discipline** -> Admirals exercise self-control to manage emotions and actions.